Friday, July 10, 2009

 Another option is to use Varamozhi for writing.
 Download and follow the instructions.
 Don't forget to use the Export to Unicode option.

-Above three options use the technique of transliteration, that is, malayalam letters being generated from combinations of English letters.
+Above options use the technique of transliteration, that is, malayalam letters being generated from combinations of English letters.
 This means, one has to learn English letters first to type in Malayalam letters.
-In inscript keyboard, each Malayalam letter gets a key assigned in the keaboard.
+In inscript keyboard, each Malayalam letter gets a key assigned in the keaboard enabling Malayalam input.
 Visit Ralminov's blog for details.

 Help